Frequently Asked Questions

 What does the college do?

-The Bursar or Business Office verifies the student information (enrollment, number of credits, social security number) on the voucher, makes any necessary changes to these items, then signs and returns it to the Office of Indigenous Education.
+The Bursar, Financial Aid, Student Accounts, or Business Office at the college verifies the student information (enrollment, number of credits, date of birth, and school-assigned ID number if the student provides it) on the voucher, makes any necessary changes to these items, then signs and returns it to the Office of Indigenous Education.
 Office staff again review the voucher, sign it, and send it to the State Education Department's finance office for forwarding to the Office of the State Comptroller, where a check is issued and sent directly to the college.
 The college is to apply the amount toward any current charges the student has with the college.
-If there is a balance in the student's account after the check is processed, the college issues a check to the student.
+If there is a balance in the student's account after the check is processed, the college must issue a refund check to the student.

 -